NAVER-INTEL-Co-Lab/gaudi-datapruning/README.md

 # ✂️ Data Pruning Algorithms for Gaudi Environment

-This repository implements **Difficulty and Uncertainty-Aware Lightweight (DUAL)** data pruning.
-DUAL enables efficient dataset pruning without requiring full training on the original dataset, making it particularly suitable for the **Gaudi environment**.
+This repository provides an implementation of **Difficulty and Uncertainty-Aware Lightweight (DUAL)** data pruning, along with other data pruning algorithms particularly suitable for the **Gaudi environment**.

 For more details, check out our paper on [Arxiv](https://arxiv.org/abs/2502.06905)